 When discussing the causes of puppy diarrhea, Pawp veterinarian Dr. Laura Robinson has this important note, “Diarrhea is never normal for a puppy, just like it is never normal for us.
 There are many causes for diarrhea in puppies, but...
 If you are worried about your puppy’s bowel movements, then we advise making an appointment with your veterinarian.
 If in doubt, it is always worth a visit to your veterinarian, especially if your dog is also exhibiting other symptoms such as vomiting, not eating, or acting lethargic.”

 Unfortunately, there sometimes isn’t a way to prevent your puppy from getting diarrhea.
 Sometimes it’s a result of an external factor, like something they ate or picked up from the world beyond your home.
-Other times you can work to ensure it doesn’t happen.
-Let’s talk about those instances now.
+Other times, you can work to ensure it doesn’t happen.

 You can also look into the fact your dog might be getting spoiled food in the garbage can, so be mindful of that.
 You should also never give your dog any human foods that are toxic, and be sure to be attentive to vaccinations your puppy might need.